NEWS

 Something will happen again, whether it be a natural disaster or global pandemic.
-When it does happen, Preble Street will be there to work with partners and support our community.
+When it does happen, Preble Street will be there to work with partners, support our community, and ensure people are getting fed.

-Today, the Food Security Hub produces almost 2,000 meals daily, reaching roughly 10,000 people every year, but the FSH is still not complete.
-The Food Security Hub is undergoing final renovations to increase Preble Street’s impact and capacity for food insecure individuals and families across the state.
+Today, the Food Security Hub produces almost 2,000 meals daily, reaching roughly 10,000 people every year.
+The Food Security Hub is nearing completion of renovations to increase Preble Street’s impact and capacity to meet the needs of food insecure individuals and families across the state.
 These updates come at a critical time.
-Food insecurity is still a major problem for Maine: 13.1 percent of people in Maine (that’s nearly 200,000 or 1 in 8 individuals) experience food insecurity and ongoing attacks and proposed cuts to SNAP (Supplemental Nutrition Assistance Program) at both the federal and state level threaten to make this situation even worse.
+Food insecurity is a persistent and major problem for Maine: 13.1 percent of people in Maine (that’s nearly 200,000 individuals or 1 in 8 people) experience food insecurity and proposed cuts to SNAP (Supplemental Nutrition Assistance Program) at both the federal and state level threaten to make this situation even worse.

-One key update to the Food Security Hub that will deliver impacts for people across Maine is the expansion of its freezer and refrigerator capacity, allowing for larger donations, increasing access to locally grown produce, and supporting Maine’s emergency readiness.
+Along with other key updates, the expansion of the Food Security Hub’s freezer and refrigerator space will deliver impacts for people across Maine, allowing for larger donations, increasing access to locally grown produce, and supporting Maine’s emergency readiness.

 Danielle (Dani) Walczak is the Head Chef at the Food Security Hub.
 She says, “the increased cold storage will have a whole host of benefits… we’ll be able to accept larger donations as well as freeze and store more local produce.”
 Accepting larger donations will help to strengthen partnerships with local organizations, farmers, and lead to more meals.